 The problem with modern technical cooking, hyper-modern cuisine, molecular gastronomy, nueva nouvelle cuisine, cocina de autor (insert your favorite name for the movement) is that, despite being in vogue with the food press, a good number of people don’t initially see the appeal.
 If we can’t find a way to reach those people, then the movement loses momentum, becomes a fad and fades away.
 Given this reality, we must consider modernism for the masses.
 If we confine our growing knowledge of technique to elite temples of gastronomy and force people to consume 10-30 courses, we are limiting our potential audience and potentially limiting ourselves.

 In the context of these considerations, Shola’s inaugural piece had considerable resonance with me.
 After eating out at most of the major restaurants here in Orlando over the last few weeks, it ultimately all boils down to variations on fried calamari, Caesar salad and meat and potatoes.
 While it would be easy to become disheartened by this reality, I choose to look at it as a challenge and as an opportunity.
 Regardless of the outlook a restaurant espouses, its price point, its targeted audience, its style of service…someone will always ask for a Caesar salad eventually.
 I struggled with and even resented this reality for years, but recently I have made peace with it and have even embraced it.
 After all, I actually really enjoy a good Caesar salad and my mouth waters at the prospect of Point Judith style fried calamari.
-Is there a way to serve our guest’s (often) simultaneous desires for familiarity, comfort and novelty, and innovation?
-While these sets of impulses are seemingly opposed to one another, our understanding of product, modern technique, and presentation provides us with the opportunity to explore integrating these disparate desires.
-At this point, perhaps an example is in order, so let us return to the (formerly frustratingly) ubiquitous fried calamari.

 The classic dish I grew to love while living in Rhode Island is comprised of fried semolina dusted calamari rings tossed with hot cherry peppers, lemon, parsley, and in the best versions a little brown butter.
 A very simple dish to be sure, but for me it is the quintessential preparation.
 It does, however, have its limitations.
 The moisture introduced from the lemon and brown butter in particular, ultimately lead to the loss of the subtle crispness of the calamari.
 The last few bites of the dish are still delicious, but texture is clearly compromised.
 How can we improve this aspect of the dish through the application of modern technique?

 My approach would involve removing active moisture (items that are physically “wet”) and replace them with elements that supply more passive moisture, but let us first consider the squid itself.
 If we start with calamari “scaloppini” instead of rings we gain greater control of the application of garniture (and therefore moisture) because we have easy access to its entire surface area.
 We can then dehydrate the cherry peppers and grind them into a dust which can then be integrated with the semolina.
 To this we can add a little tapioca starch to enhance the crispness without excessive breading.
 The brown butter can be turned into a powder with N-Zorbit and the lemon can be mixed with cherry pepper vinegar and lecithin and be aerated.
 Add a few lightly dressed leaves of parsley and we have a dish that has all of the flavors of the classic, but in more functional and interactive forms.
-While we have all likely riffed on classic dishes, my aim is to do so in a way that is distinctly modern while remaining true to the identity of the inspiration, to provide the opportunity to experience new culinary paradigms in an a la carte setting.
-Beyond this, I intend to be sure each item speaks to a point of view and highlights the ingredients at hand through the combined contexts of flavor, texture, aroma, visual appeal, intellectual stimulation, responsible provenance and historical connection.
-If we can do this, then we can provide an experience that is meaningful to a broad swath of the dining public.
-In moving forward, I want to present a cuisine at Satava that is inclusive, not exclusive, one that appeals to the epicurean and the everyman.
-Who says you can’t do both?

 I wish to introduce Sean Brock, the chef at McCrady's Restaurant in Charleston, South Carolina.
 We first met Sean through this website.
 It began with questions which have only blossomed into more questions.
 Sean is driven in his quest for answers and his approach to ingredients and cooking in general.
 Our interaction and open forum with ideas has helped develop, refine and spark numerous breakthroughs in our cooking.
 Here Sean has shared a few pictures from his kitchen which capture his process.
 The rest of his conversation will come when technology permits it (computer problems).
 For now, check out these pictures and for a bit more on Sean and his world, his website.